jeffstride/idp/book_source/visualizations/case_study_dist.md

 max value, then we ignored the values and tried again at the next point in time.
 If a new greater value was found, we considered this to be a new record.

-Here are the four resample data points:
+Here are the four resample data sets:

 ![Image 1](../_static/dist_boot1_data.jpg) ![Image 2](../_static/dist_boot2_data.jpg)
 ![Image 3](../_static/dist_boot3_data.jpg) ![Image 4](../_static/dist_boot4_data.jpg)